 “I definitely have noticed an improvement in my memory, and ability to communicate productively and positively.” - JTS

-Did you know that the bulk of mushroom supplements sold in North America is usually grain and filler products?
+Did you know that the bulk of mushroom supplements sold in North America are usually grain and filler products?
 A large percentage of mushroom supplements on the market contain myceliated grain with little to no mushrooms in them.
 This goes specifically against FDA policies.

-We don’t claim to sell real mushrooms, we actually do sell you real mushrooms.
+We don’t claim to sell real mushrooms.
+We actually do sell you real mushrooms.

 Our products are unique because we extract nutrients from the mushroom (fruiting body) and not the mycelium (“root system” that is the vegetative body).

 Another added advantage?
-Real Mushroom products are safe for pets too.
+Real Mushroom products are safe for pets, too.
 Both you and your pets can enjoy the nutritional benefits of our mushroom supplements.

 “Using this for my dog as additional support.
 She has multiple issues including low-grade Mast Cell, severe reflux, and a recent ortho surgery.” - Judi